Lettie A. Smith: Career

 After her father rented out the family property in 1857, Lettie traveled West.
 There she became interested in electricity and how it could be used to treat human diseases.
 Lettie Smith graduated from the Women's Medical College of Pennsylvania on March 16, 1867.
 She wrote her final thesis on "the liver and its diseases".
 Lettie then opened her own practice in Newtown, Bucks County, Pennsylvania.
-In 1872 she bought property in Newtown and built a three story brick house.
-It's address was 18 South Chancellor Street.
+In 1872 she bought property in Newtown and built a three-story brick house.
+Its address was 18 South Chancellor Street.
 Part of this house served as her office and where she received patients.

 Death

-Lettie Smith died on June 12, 1912 at the age of 95.
+Lettie Smith died on June 12, 1912, at the age of 95.
 The cause on her death certificate is listed as "paralysis".
 She was interred at the Wrightstown Friends Meeting Cemetery in Wrightstown, Bucks County, Pennsylvania.